On this page:

 - writing repair estimates and reading and writing repair orders

-- troubleshooting, repair and maintenance on propane gas and electric appliances such as furnaces, refrigerators, water heaters, ranges and air conditioners
+- troubleshooting, repairs and maintenance of propane gas and electric appliances such as furnaces, refrigerators, water heaters, ranges and air conditioners

-While they do not repair engines or drive train components of motorized vehicles, they may install trailer and fifth-wheel hitches, wire tow vehicles and perform maintenance and repairs on trailer frames, undercarriage and suspension.
+While they do not repair motorized vehicles' engines or drive train components, they may install trailer and fifth-wheel hitches, wire tow vehicles and perform maintenance and repairs on trailer frames, undercarriage and suspension.

-- examine, troubleshoot and diagnose units needing repairs and/or maintenance,
+- inspect, troubleshoot and diagnose units needing repairs and maintenance,

 - use testing equipment, troubleshooting techniques, manufacturers' specifications and websites to locate faults and perform repairs